Galois groups over rational function fields and explicit Hilbert irreducibility: Introduction

 It follows from the theorem that we may take $D$ to be the set of all $c\in\Q$ for which \eqref{intro_exceptional_set_eq} does not hold, and we may take $C_i$ to be the plane curve defined by the equation $f_i(t,x)=0$.
 The problem of explicitly describing the set $\calE(P)$ can therefore be reduced to the following: \begin{enumerate} \item Compute the polynomials $f_i$, and \item Determine all the rational points on the curves $C_i$. \end{enumerate}

-The second step of course does not have an algorithmic solution at present, though there are several techniques available for approaching the problem; see \cite{stoll_survey} for a survey.
-For the first step, however, all of the necessary computational tools are available.
+At present there is no hope of an algorithmic solution to the problem of determining the set of rational points on an algebraic curve, though there are several techniques available for approaching the problem on an \emph{ad hoc} basis.
+A survey of current methods may be found in \cite{stoll_survey}.
+We give in \S\ref{examples_section} a few relatively simple examples using some of these methods; more sophisticated examples can be found in the articles \cite{poonen} and \cite{flynn-poonen-schaefer}.

+In contrast to step (2) above, all of the computational tools needed for the first step are currently available.
 To achieve step (1), one must begin by computing a permutation representation of the Galois group $G$; this can be done using methods of Fieker and Kl\"uners \cite{fieker-kluners}.
 Though these authors mainly discuss the case of irreducible polynomials over $\Q$, their methods can be extended to work more generally.
 For instance, Fieker \cite{fieker_implementation} adapted the algorithm to compute Galois groups of irreducible polynomials over $\Q(t)$.
 In the present paper we discuss the modifications needed for Fieker's implementation and we further extend the method so that it applies to reducible polynomials over $\Q(t)$.
-This generalized algorithm for computing Galois groups over $\Q(t)$ has been implemented by the second author and is included in \textsc{Magma} V2.23 \cite{magma}.
+This generalized algorithm for computing Galois groups over $\Q(t)$ has been implemented by the second author and is included in \textsc{Magma} V2.24 \cite{bosma-cannon-playoust}.

 Once the group $G$ has been computed, its maximal subgroups can be obtained using an algorithm of Cannon and Holt \cite{cannon-holt}.
 Finally, the fixed field of any subgroup of $G$ can be computed using known methods; see \cite[\S 3.3]{kluners-malle} and our discussion in \S\ref{fixed_field_section}.
 Hence, given the polynomial $P$ it is possible to compute defining equations for the curves $C_i$.
-Functionality for this computation will be available in \textsc{Magma} V2.24 via the intrinsic \texttt{HilbertIrreducibilityCurves}.
+Functionality for this computation is available in \textsc{Magma} via the intrinsic \texttt{HilbertIrreducibilityCurves}.

-In summary, by using currently available methods in computational group theory and Galois theory, and by applying techniques for determining rational points on curves, it is possible in many cases to obtain a complete characterization of the exceptional set of a polynomial $P\in\Q[t,x]$.
+In summary, by using currently available methods in computational group theory and Galois theory, and by applying techniques for determining rational points on curves, it is possible in many cases to obtain a complete characterization of the exceptional set of a given polynomial $P\in\Q[t,x]$.